Immigration Glossary

 Temporary Worker

-See other sections of this Glossary for definitions of Exchange Visitor, Intracompany Transferee, and U.S.-Canada or North American Free-Trade Agreement classes of nonimmigrant admissio
+See other sections of this Glossary for definitions of Exchange Visitor, Intracompany Transferee, and U.S.-Canada or North American Free-Trade Agreement classes of nonimmigrant admission.

 Ten-Year Bar

-• Under the U.S. immigration law, an alien who has illegally stayed in the U.S. for more than 360 days would be barred from reentering the U.S. for 10 years.
-Section 245(i) of the LIFE Act, however, lifts the ten-year bar for qualified aliens who apply for adjustment of status and were physically present in the United States on or before December 21, 2000, and whose immigration petition or a labor certificate application is filed for the benefit of the Alien on or before April 30, 2001.
-For more information about ten-year bar and 245(i) requirements, please click http://www.hooyou.com/245i/requirements.html.
+Under U.S. immigration law, an alien who has illegally stayed in the U.S. for more than 360 days would be barred from reentering the U.S. for 10 years.
+Section 245(i) of the LIFE Act, however, lifted the ten-year bar for qualified aliens who applied for adjustment of status and were physically present in the United States on or before December 21, 2000, and whose immigration petition or a labor certificate application for the benefit of the alien was filed on or before April 30, 2001.
+The I-601 Waiver can be used to lift the Ten-Year Bar if the applicant is able to prove that their absence from the U.S. would cause a U.S. citizen extreme and undue hardship.
+For more information about the ten-year bar, 245(i) requirements, and the 601 Waiver, please click Requirements of 245(i), 601 Waiver.

 Third Country Visa

-• A Third Country Visa refers to a visa application or visa obtained from a U.S. Consulate in a country other than the alien’s home country.
+A Third Country Visa refers to a visa application or visa obtained from a U.S. Consulate in a country other than the alien’s home country.
 Usually the U.S. Consulate is located in Canada or Mexico.
-For more information about third country visa, please click http://www.hooyou.com/thirdcountryvisa/tcv_faq.html.
+For more information about third country visas, please click Third-Country Visa: Frequently Asked Questions.

 Three-Year Bar

-• Under the U.S. immigration law, an alien who has been illegally stayed in the U.S. for more than 180 days would be barred from reentering the U.S. for at least 3 years.
-Section 245(i) of the LIFE Act, however, lifts the three-year bar for qualified aliens who apply for adjustment of status and were physically present in the United States on or before December 21, 2000, and whose immigration petition or a labor certificate application is filed for the benefit of the Alien on or before April 30, 2001.
-For more information about three-year bar and 245(i) requirements, please click http://www.hooyou.com/245i/requirements.html.
+Under U.S. immigration law, an alien who has illegally stayed in the U.S. for more than 180 days would be barred from reentering the U.S. for at least 3 years.
+Section 245(i) of the LIFE Act, however, lifted the three-year bar for qualified aliens who applied for adjustment of status and were physically present in the United States on or before December 21, 2000, and whose immigration petition or a labor certificate application was filed on the alien’s behalf on or before April 30, 2001.
+The I-601 Waiver can be used to lift the Ten-Year Bar if the applicant is able to prove that their absence from the U.S. would cause a U.S. citizen extreme and undue hardship.
+For more information about the three-year bar,245(i) requirements, and the 601 Waiver, please click Requirements of 245(i), 601 Waiver.

 Timely Filing

-• An extension of status or change of status application must be filed within the period during which the alien is in an authorized nonimmigrant status, i.e., within and authorized period of admission.
-The failure to file timely may be excused by USCIS where the failure was due to “extraordinary circumstances” beyond the applicant’s control and the delay was commensurate with the circumstances, the applicant is a bona fide nonimmigrant not in removal proceedings and has not otherwise violated his or her nonimmigrant status.
-For more information about extension of or change to F status, please click http://www.hooyou.com/f-1/index.html.
-For more information about extension of or change to H status, please click http://www.hooyou.com/h-1b/index.html.
+An extension of status or change of status application must be filed within the period during which the alien is in an authorized nonimmigrant status, i.e., within an authorized period of admission.
+The failure to file timely may be excused by USCIS if the failure was due to “extraordinary circumstances” beyond the applicant’s control, the delay was commensurate with the circumstances, and if the applicant is a bona fide nonimmigrant not in removal proceedings and has not otherwise violated his or her nonimmigrant status.
+For more information about extension of or change to F status, please click F-1 Visa and Status.
+For more information about extension of or change to H status, please click H-1B Visa.

 TN

-• The TN category is special category created under NAFTA (North American Free Trade Agreement) for qualifying professionals who are nationals of Canada or Mexico.
+The TN category is a special visa category created under NAFTA (the North American Free Trade Agreement) for qualifying professionals who are nationals of Canada or Mexico.
 Aliens qualified to enter the U.S. under this category may work for a company located in the U.S. for a temporary period.
-Moreover, they may also work for a Canadian or Mexican company in the U.S. when those companies are engaged in projects with U.S. based companies.
-The initial time limit for a TN professional to work in the U.S. is one year.
-However, this period may be renewed for a year to year increments indefinitely.
-For details of TN visa and status, please click http://www.hooyou.com/tn/index.html.
+Moreover, they may also work for a Canadian or Mexican company in the U.S. when those companies are engaged in projects with U.S.-based companies.
+The initial time limit for a TN professional to work in the U.S. is three years with possible extensions of stay for another three years.
+For more information on the TN visa and status, please visit our TN web page.

 Transportation Letter:

-• Transportation Letter can be issued in U.S. embassies and consulates for lawful permanent residents (green card holders) whose green cards are either lost or expired when they are overseas.
-It can also be issued for the child, who is born overseas, of an LPR mother.
-Transportation Letter can get the holders on the plane flying back to the U.S. without a green card or immigration visa.
+A Transportation Letter can be issued by U.S. embassies and consulates for lawful permanent residents (Green Card holders) whose green cards are either lost or expired when they are overseas.
+It can also be issued for a child who is born overseas to an LPR mother.
+A transportation Letter can get the holders on a plane flying back to the U.S. without a Green Card or immigrant visa.

 Treaty Trader or Investor

-• As a nonimmigrant class of admission, an alien coming to the United States, under the provisions of a treaty of commerce and navigation between the United States and the foreign state of such alien, to carry on substantial trade or to direct the operations of an enterprise in which he/she has invested a substantial amount of capital, and the alien's spouse and unmarried minor children.
+An alien coming to the United States, under the provisions of a treaty of commerce and navigation between the United States and the alien’s foreign state, to carry out substantial trade or to direct the operations of an enterprise in which he/she has invested a substantial amount of capital, qualifies.
+This class of admission can include the alien's spouse and unmarried minor children.

 TSC